Achievable logoAchievable logo

 Overview

-The first step to raising your ACT reading score is knowing how the test is organized.
-By remembering the test’s organization, you increase your confidence and decrease your chances of getting surprised on test day.
+The first step to raising your ACT Reading score is understanding how the test is organized.
+When you know what to expect, you’re less likely to be surprised on test day.

 What is the ACT reading section?